Resources and Advice

 It’s far easier to have a relaxed discussion around what care and support they would prefer whilst they are in good health and coping well.
 Take your time so they don’t feel under pressure to give an answer straightaway.

-It might help to make a mental list of the topics you’d like to bring up like health, loneliness, finances and housing.
+It might help to make a mental list of the topics you’d like to bring up like health, loneliness, finances, housing or moving in with family.

 2. Do your homework